stryan/materia/docs/markdown/quickstart.md

 {{ .caddyfile }}
 ```

-In the real world most config files are simple and can be templated more directly i.e. `ConfigOption = {{ .configValue }}` but since Caddy's is more complicated and this is a quickstart, we're going to store the entire configuration as a secret.
+In the real world most config files are simple and can be templated more directly i.e. `ConfigOption = {{ .configValue }}` but since Caddy's is more complicated and this is a quickstart, we're going to store the entire configuration as an attribute.

 #### Create the Manifest resource